Defining what luxury interior design is a complex answer, which is often oversimplified.

 Historically luxury interiors were about expensive bling.
 Picture for a moment the formal rooms of a stately home.

-You’ll likely imagine a rich tapestry of the finest materials, lofty rooms, ornate chandeliers and emotive experience.
+You’ll likely imagine a rich tapestry of the finest materials, lofty rooms, ornate chandeliers and an emotive experience.

 What is Luxury?